Jerric1801/cox-analysis/README.md

 🚑 Dynamic Routing for Emergency Response in Rohingya Refugee Camps
 -------------------------------------------------------------------

 This project aims to optimize emergency healthcare and rescue recovery in Rohingya refugee camps by developing a dynamic routing system.
-This system integrates probabilistic models of floods 🌧️, landslides ⛰️, and disease outbreaks 🦠 with network optimization algorithms to ensure the fastest and safest routes for emergency vehicles 🚑💨.
+This system integrates probabilistic models of floods 🌧️ and landslides ⛰️ with network optimization algorithms to ensure the fastest and safest routes for emergency vehicles 🚑💨.

 Here's how it works: